apollographql/rover/docs/source/errors.md

 Please view the check in [Apollo Studio](https://studio.apollographql.com/) at the provided link to see the failure reason.
 You can read more about schema checks [here](https://www.apollographql.com/docs/studio/schema-checks/).

+### E044

+Offline enterprise license support for Apollo is available on an as-needed basis.
+It must be enabled on your Studio organization.
+For access, send a request to your Apollo contact.